zalando-stups/documentation/user-guide/walkthrough.rst

     $ senza init sample.yaml

-Enter your app ID and mint bucket.
+Choose the "webapp" template.
+Enter your application ID "sample" and mint bucket "exampleorg-stups-mint-123456789123-eu-west-1".

+Lookup your Scalyr account key in the Scalyr web UI.
-Add your Scalyr account key.
+Add the Scalyr account key into the Senza definition YAML file.

 Create your stack.